Confluence 7.3 Upgrade Notes

 In this release we have added support for:

 Microsoft ended support for Windows 7 on January 14.
 You should only install and use Confluence on operating system versions that have active vendor support.

 End of support announcements

 Advance Notice: End of support for Internet Explorer 11

 To allow us to continue to take advantage of modern web standards to deliver improved functionality and the best possible user experience across all of our products, we have decided to end support for Internet Explorer 11.

-Confluence 7.4.x (Enterprise Release) will be the last release to support Internet Explorer 11.
+Confluence 7.4.x (Long Term Support release) will be the last release to support Internet Explorer 11.